3

 While originally creating this question I ended up finding an RC servo that can do this.

-HiTECH makes an RC servo (HS-785HB) that uses a muti-turn potentiometer rather than a standard rotary potentiometer is its position senor.
+HiTECH makes an RC servo (HS-785HB) that uses a muti-turn potentiometer rather than a standard rotary potentiometer as its position senor.
 This allow the servo to rotate 3.5 turns (1260 degrees!!!) while still maintaining positional control.
 It is pretty slow (almost 10 sec to do a full rotation) but it has an immense (1.8A) stall torque.
 The thing is a beast!
 HS-785HB

 It is also called a Winch Servo (as @tuskiomi mentioned) since it is commonly used as a sheet winch on RC sailboats.
 Note that from what I have seen, not all Winch Servos are multi-turn.
 So far this is the only one I have found.